 Mites either move too fast or burrow too deep to be easily detected.
 Skin scrapings come back negative about 80% of the time, even when mites are really there.
 This leads the vet off in another direction, and nine times out of ten, the diagnosis is allergies.
 Sometimes it’s the vague diagnosis of dermatitis.
 Either way this is often very wrong and a process of trial and error begins.
 (Oh, the stories we could tell…)

 Valuable time is lost during the standard round of antibiotics, antihistamines and/or steroids that usually follows.
 If the problem is truly allergies, symptoms will improve.
 But if the problem is actually mites, there might be temporary improvement but it won’t last because the problem hasn’t been treated.
-Truth be told, they actually make it worse because steroids and antibiotics suppress the immune system, allowing the mite population to explode and antihistamines just mask symptoms as the problem gets worse.
+Truth be told, they actually make it worse.
+Steroids and antibiotics suppress the immune system, allowing the mite population to explode.
+Antihistamines just mask symptoms and make the diagnosis problem worse.
 If you find yourself in this scenario, insist that no steroids be given.
 Ask your vet to instead try one of the newer drugs for the miserable itching and inflammation caused by allergies and contact dermatitis.
 If these don’t help, you’ll know for certain that the problem lays elsewhere.
 If you and/or others in your household are itching, that’s a strong indication you’re dealing with Sarcoptic mange.
 And if your pooch is young, a rescue, has had any health issues, stresses, shots or procedures that could affect its immune system, you’ve got a dog with strong precursors of Demodectic mange.

 What Are the General Symptoms of Mange in Dogs?